 303-862-4731

-Last year, new owners took over Kinga's Lounge, transforming it into the Mansion, a concept that honors the building's history, which includes stories of a Prohibition-era speakeasy in the basement and a former owner that allegedly killed himself in the basement after discovering that his much younger lover had cheated on him.
-Legend has it that his ghost still haunts the space, along with several others.
-During October, the Mansion is especially spooky, as it's been temporarily transformed into a haunted pop-up filled with nods to the building’s eerie past.
+In 2022, new owners took over Kinga's Lounge, transforming it into the Mansion, a concept that honors the building's history, which includes stories of a Prohibition-era speakeasy and a former owner who allegedly killed himself in the basement after discovering that his much younger lover had cheated on him.
+Legend has it that his ghost still haunts the space, along with the ghosts of several others.
+The Mansion is especially spooky during October, as it's been temporarily transformed into a haunted pop-up.

 Milepost Zero at McGregor Square